HPV screening (smear)

 As part of our pap smear screen for women, we include a simple and highly accurate HPV test.
 This involves taking cells from the cervix which are sent to the laboratory for analysis.
 The result will indicate the presence of high risk sub-types.
 If you are positive for HPV and want to know the subtype, this can be requested consequently at an additional cost.

 Human papilloma virus (HPV) refers to a group of over 100 viruses that affect your body’s moist membranes (cervix, anus, mouth and throat).

 The main concern with HPV is that certain kinds of HPV infection can lead to abnormal tissue growth in and around the cervix, which can cause cervical cancer.
 If detected early on, these can be prevented from multiplying.

 Around 1 in 20 women will show abnormal changes when taking a cervical screen.
 There are around 3,000 cases of cervical cancer per year in the UK.
-In women under 25, the condition is very rare.
+In women under the age of 25, the condition is very rare.